sst2010/github-labels-batch-processing/README.md

 - Open the list of labels in any repository or the default labels page in organization settings.
 - Open the dev-panel with Ctrl/Cmd + Shift + I.
-- Choose the script you want to use, study it's comments, modify them as needed and then proceed to the next step.
+- Choose the script you want to use, study its comments, modify them as needed and then proceed to the next step.
   - `fetch-labels.js` can be run without any considerations as it doesn't alter anything.
   - `update-labels.js` will need to be carefully studied and provided with input configurations.
 - In the console, paste your updated script and hit `Enter`.
-The output in console will show the status of the task.
+The output in the console will show the status of the task.

-## Quick tips to create and use JSONs
+## Quick tips to create and use the JSONs

 You're right !!
 I didn't create those scripts just for fun.
 First, I created my own set of labels that I wanted to use and then created those scripts to ease my pain.
 There's another document ( `labels-i-use.md` ) which contains more information about the labels I use and their JSON structure.